Local 2-separators: When all local 2-separators are crossed...

-Arguing the same as in the proof of \autoref{not_crossed1} but referring to the fact that `$x_2$ is a person of type two' instead of `$x_1$ is a person of type one', one proves the following.
+Arguing the same as in the proof of \autoref{not_crossed1} but referring to the fact that `$x_2$ is a person of type two' instead of `$x_1$ is a person of type one', one proves the following\footnote{By local 2-connectivity, if there is no person of type one but a person of type two, there is also a person of type three.
+So we need not to rely on persons of type three in our arguments.}.

 \begin{sublem} In Case 2, no $r$-local 2-separator crosses $\{w_1,w_2\}$. \end{sublem}

 This completes all the cases.
 Hence in all cases, there is an $r$-local 2-separator that is not crossed by any other $r$-local 2-separator.
 This is a contradiction to the assumptions of this theorem.
 Hence the graph $G$ must be equal to the cycle $o$. \end{proof}